linked-db/linked-ql/README.md

 ### Scenario 5: Local-First and Offline-First Architectures

-In this scenario, a hybrid data architecture where the goal is to:
+In this scenario, we demonstrate a hybrid data architecture where the goal is to:

 > Query remote data **as if it were local**, while controlling
 > what stays remote, what gets cached locally, and what stays in sync.